 Our final destination is Sravasti, home to the famous Jetavana monastic grounds where the Buddha gave countless sermons and spent over thirty rains retreats.
 Today, Sravasti is a quiet village and houses only a couple of small restaurants and shops.
 While here, we will embrace the pace and settle in for a few days of more intensive reflection.
 Emulating the Buddha and his disciples, we will spend time calming our minds and opening our hearts, receiving teachings and engaging in reflective activities about the program.

-- Single supplements require an additional payment of $950 (due with final payment)*
+- Single supplements require an additional payment of $TBD (due with final payment)*

 - The program fee includes:

-- Meals (beginning with dinner on November 5 and ending with lunch on November 22)
+- Meals (beginning with dinner on TBD and ending with lunch on TBD)

 - Transportation within India/Nepal